-This topic contains 4 replies, has 2 voices, and was last updated by Honest Jones 9 months ago.
+- This topic has 4 replies, 2 voices, and was last updated 1 year, 4 months ago by Honest Jones.

 I have a brand new Land Rover Discovery Sport new in March this year.
 On 27th Oct i notices a whistling sound.
 It went back to the dealer and I collected on Friday.

 Apparently the coating in the balance shaft had worn off and they changed this and the exhaust and some other small parts.
 It should have been ready on Monday but they discovered fumes inside the car so returned it to me on Friday fixed.
 I have driven the car and the car still fills up with diesel fumes and the electrics on the boot are now playing up.
 We are very upset as it cost £45000, half is on finance.

 I have read that you loose your right to reject the car after 6 months but we are very happy.
 This problem seems to have occurred before and they have replaced the whole engine…our is the first to have specific parts changed!!
 Any help and guidance on how we may get a refund would be gratefully appreciated or even exactly what my rights are.

 - 16 November 2017 at 4:55 pm #123740Stuart MassonKeymaster